 - For a late summer crop, cut back canes partly after fruiting

-- In the Fall prune out the top third of the cane that produced fruit
+- In the Fall prune out the cane that produced fruit

 Diseases of Raspberry plants